sphinx-doc/sphinx/doc/domains.rst

       Send a message to a recipient

-      :param string sender: The person sending the message
+      :param str sender: The person sending the message
-      :param string recipient: The recipient of the message
+      :param str recipient: The recipient of the message
-      :param string message_body: The body of the message
+      :param str message_body: The body of the message
       :param priority: The priority of the message, can be a number 1-5
       :type priority: integer or None
       :return: the message id